swiftlang/swift-evolution/proposals/XXXX-package-manager-localized-resources.md

 ## Motivation

 The recently accepted [Package Manager Resources](0271-package-manager-resources.md) proposal allows SwiftPM users to define resources (images, data file, etc...) in their manifests and have them packaged inside a bundle to be accessible at runtime using the Foundation `Bundle` APIs.
-Bundles support storing different versions of resources for different locales and can retrieve the version which makes most sense depending on the runtime environment, but SwiftPM currently offers no way to define those localized variants.
+Bundles support storing different versions of resources for different localizations and can retrieve the version which makes most sense depending on the runtime environment, but SwiftPM currently offers no way to define those localized variants.

 While it is technically possible to benefit from localization today by setting up a resource directory structure that the `Bundle` API expects and specifying it with a `.copy` rule in the manifest (to have SwiftPM retain the structure), this comes at a cost: it bypasses any platform-custom processing that comes with `.process`, and doesn't allow SwiftPM to provide diagnostics when localized resources are mis-configured.

-Without a way to defined localized resources, package authors are missing out on powerful Foundation APIs to have their applications, libraries and tools adapt to different regions and languages.
+Without a way to define localized resources, package authors are missing out on powerful Foundation APIs to have their applications, libraries and tools adapt to different regions and languages.

 ## Goals